Who are the Holbrook Academy Governors?

-Adrian Marr, Chair of Governors
+Helen Butler, Chair of Governors

-Louise Cullen, Vice Chair of Governors
+Louise Cullen, Vice-Chair of Governors

-Louise Cullen has three daughters, one in Year 10 and two now at Suffolk One in Years 12 and 13.
+Louise Cullen has three daughters, all of whom attended Holbrook Academy.
 Previously she served as a Community Governor at Chelmondiston Primary School for eight years, and was Chair of Governors during their Ofsted inspection in 2013 receiving ‘outstanding’ for governance.
 Prior to that she served for four years at Chair of Chelmondiston Playgroup, also awarded an outstanding rating from Ofsted during this time.
 Louise has considerable experience in senior management and communications as head of communications at the Institute for Social and Economic Research, and previously as head of communications at Ormiston and at the National Union of Students.
 Her current portfolio of work includes presenting the latest research assessing the impact of policies on education and social mobility to policy makers and opinion formers in the world of education.
 Louise is also an award-winning journalist and editor, and has written for many national publications including the Guardian, the Daily Telegraph and the Independent.
 She was a commissioning editor at Marie Claire in the 1990s and still writes reviews in her spare time.
 Louise has a degree in History of Art and History from UCL.
 She is also a trustee of the Ibstock Cory Environmental Trust.

 Martin is a Community Governor.
 He is now retired after a professional career spanning some 40 years in teaching and education in schools and colleges in Liverpool, Essex & Suffolk, culminating in 11 years as Principal of Bilborough Sixth Form College in Nottingham and two years as Director of High Pavement SFC in the City centre.
 Martin knows Suffolk well as Director of the Federated Sixth Form in Felixstowe in the 1980s, and more recently as Strategy Manager for the County’s 14-19 programme in the period 2007 – 2010.
 This post involved developing the County’s 14-19 curriculum with its 35 secondary schools and 4 FE colleges and creating the two new post-16 institutions in Suffolk – Suffolk One in Ipswich and the Sixth Form college in Lowestoft – to raise attainment and aspiration across the county.
-Martin is married with two children, two step children and five grandchildren, one of whom recently left Holbrook Academy at the end of Year 11.
+Martin is married with two children, two step children and five grandchildren, one of whom attended Holbrook Academy.
 He is currently completing a substantive publication on Ageing in the 21st Century and travelling with his wife, (outside the school holidays) to such faraway places as Vietnam, Cambodia and, hopefully, South America.

-The Holbrook Academy Staff Governors are:
+The Holbrook Academy Staff Representatives are: